ansys/pyhps-data-transfer/doc/source/contribute.rst

       tox

-Test PyPyhps data_transfer/client
+Test PyPyHPS Data Transfer
 ---------------------------------

-Pyhps data_transfer/client takes advantage of `tox`_.
+PyHPS Data Transfer takes advantage of `tox`_.
 This tool allows you to automate common development tasks (similar to ``Makefile``), but it is oriented towards Python development.

 Using ``tox``